JakobDozier/Project-3/README.md

 #### Limitations
 Since ARKit was introduced in Septemeber of 2017 it is still new.
+ARKit does not the ability to recognize real world object or track moving real world objects.

 #### Hardward target
 - iPhone SE